nwheels-io/MetaPrograms/README.md

 $ dotnet test
 ```

 The library passes POC integration test that demonstrates the main use case (explained next).
+See [details here](Docs/poc.md).

 ## How it works (current concept)